HTTP Client 4.0

-HeroService into the constructor
+HeroService into the constructor,

 and the component calls that service to fetch and save data.

-The component does not talk directly to the Dart
+The component doesn’t interact directly with the

-It delegates to the
+Instead, it delegates data access to the

-This is a golden rule: always delegate data access to a supporting service class.
+Always delegate data access to a supporting service class.

 Although at runtime the component requests heroes immediately after creation,